0h7z/0h7z.github.io/src/page/snowfox/manual.md

 	-	x86-64 GNU/Linux
 +	Hardware
 	-	some good CPU cores
-	-	15GB free RAM at least
+	-	15GB free RAM at least (due to `gkrust`)
-	-	32GB free disk space or more
+	-	30GB free disk space or more
 +	Software
 	-	[`7z`][7z] (7-zip)
 	-	[`docker`][dk]
 	-	[`julia`][jl]

+Note: Make sure the [Docker storage driver] is `overlay2` rather than `vfs`, otherwise, you better have unlimited disk space.
+(Check it with command `docker info`.
+Other storage drivers like `btrfs` or `zfs` have not been tested, practicality unknown.)

 PS: If build fails due to OOM killer (SIGKILL) or freezes due to OOM, try
 +	increase available memory